nrawrx3/uknow/design.md

-## Win condition
+## Win condition and other cues in UI

-A player has no cards left.
+- A player has no cards left.
 Can only happen after a player has dropped a card.

+- Better vis of current color required.
+Can be communicated to UI using dedicated game event.
+- Better vis of player of current turn.
+Same, can be communicated using dedicated game event.

 ## Admin server